 Wall Command Center

-There are some papers that I like to have in front of me- displayed right where I can see them- and that's why we've hung this magnetic chalkboard system on our kitchen wall.
+There are some papers that I like to have displayed right where I can see them- and that's why we've hung this magnetic chalkboard system on our kitchen wall.
 I have created “zones” on this board to contain paperwork for:

 - school lunch menu

-- sport schedules- I will include here field directions and notes from the coach
+- sports schedules- I will include here field directions and notes from the coach

 Use a Sorting System to Organize Paperwork

-- Do it- if it something I can respond to quickly- I will do it right away.
+- Do it– if its something I can respond to quickly, I will do it right away.

-- File It- a reminder for a school party- goes into the “ticker file”, a party invite for the kids- I will RSVP and put the invite on my wall board in date order.
+- File It– a reminder for a school party goes into the “tickler file”, if it's a party invite for the kids- I will RSVP and put the invite on my command center board in date order.
 A bill goes right into the “bills to pay” folder.